-Disability Support Services
+Disability Services

-UA Cossatot Disability Support Services is dedicated to the academic and personal success of all students.
+UA Cossatot Disability Services is dedicated to the academic and personal success of all students.
 Students with disabilities are encouraged to voluntarily disclose their needs for accommodations to the disability support services and Program faculty.
 Then, through collaboration with Program faculty, disabilities coordinator, and the student, an accommodation plan may be developed.
 Classroom expectations will be the same for all students regardless of abilities or disabilities.
-Disability support services staff will work with students to recognize opportunities to grow and learn, identify any barriers to academic and/or personal success, and develop action and/or accommodation plans to overcome those barriers.
-Please see the current college catalog on Disability Support Services or https://www.cccua.edu/student-life/disability-support-services.
+Disability services staff will work with students to recognize opportunities to grow and learn, identify any barriers to academic and/or personal success, and develop action and/or accommodation plans to overcome those barriers.
+Please refer to the current college catalog on Disability Services.